kontent-ai/gatsby-packages/README.md

       }
     }

-#### Modular content elements relationships
+#### Linked items elements relationships

-Each modular content property is accompanied by a sibling property suffixed with `_nodes` that can be used to traverse to the nodes linked through the use of modular content.
+Each Linked items property is accompanied by a sibling property suffixed with `_nodes` that can be used to traverse to the nodes linked through the use of the *Linked items* element.

     {
       allKenticoCloudItemProjectReference {